lundstroem/snibbetracker/res/readme.txt

 controls:
 - arrow keys: move around grid.
 - plus/minus: cycle waveform, pattern numbers, bpm, swing, active etc.
-- spacebar: go to instrument view (when gridcursor is at Ins 0-11)
+- spacebar: go to instrument view (when gridcursor is at Ins 0-F)
 - tab: go to track view.
+- e: jump to trackview with current position.
+- m: mute track (or channel if cursor is at the top)
+- a: activate/inactivate track.
+- s: solo track (or channel if cursor is at the top)

 instrument view
 ----------------